 - Cut Circles into Crescent Shapes.
-To make a petal, take a circle and use your scissors to cut out a piece of the circle so it looks like a crescent moon.
+To make a petal, take a circle and use your scissors to cut out a piece of the circle so you are left with a slight crescent moon.
 See the example below.
-Note: The leftover scraps can be used as petals for other types of flowers.
+Tip: The leftover scraps can be used as petals for other types of flowers.

 Making the Rose

 - Arrange the Bottom Layer of the Rose.
-To make the rose, start with the largest crescents and arrange them next next to each other in a circular layout.
-If you feel confident in the arrangement, you can glue the pieces together by slightly overlapping the ends of the petals on top of each other.
+To make the rose, start with the largest pieces and arrange them next next to each other in a circular layout.
+If you feel confident in your arrangement, you can glue the pieces together by slightly overlapping the ends of the petals on top of each other.

 - Arrange the Middle Layer of the Rose.
-Do the same with the medium sized petals.
-Arrange them in a circular layout.
-If you wish, arrange them on top of the larger petals you just assembled.
+Next, arrange the medium sized petals in a circular layout.
+You will need to eventually add them on top of the larger petals you just assembled.
 Adjust the layout to your liking, covering any spaces by slightly overlapping if you must.

 - Arrange the Top Layer of the Rose.
-Last, arrange the smallest petals and lay on top of the medium sized petals.
+Last, arrange the smallest petals by laying them on top of the medium sized petals.
 You can slightly overlap for more dimension.

 Glue your arrangement together.

-Our card was a little warped since we used the wrong type of glue.
-Lesson for next time.
+Our card was a little warped due to the type of glue we used.
+We are still learning!